 INT.
-NEW YORK CITY APARTMENT
+NEW YORK CITY APARTMENT -- NIGHT

 POKEY CRIBBAGE, a Chihuahua-terrier mix, lies on the 1950s motif davenport fast asleep.
 The football game on the TV roars scratchily.
 Outside, a siren wails and flashes of red and blue cut through the window to dance across the walls.
 They keep dancing.

-Pokey He makes a low-pitched, quiet howl.
-He gets awakens. up, his hair raised a bit in simple irritation, and walks to his drinking pan in the kitchen.
-He stands over it a moment and laps unenthusiastically once, twice -- missing the water entirely the second time.
+Pokey awakens.
+He makes a low-pitched, quiet howl.
+He gets up, his hair raised a bit in simple irritation, and walks to his drinking pan in the kitchen.

+He stands over the pan a moment and laps unenthusiastically once, twice -- missing the water entirely the second time.

 He howls again, and there is a trace of a growl in the sound.

-The sirens die away in time, and Pokey returns to the davenport and is soon sleeping again.
-The TV The lights on the wall flash brighter. blares on.
+The sirens die away in time, and Pokey returns to the davenport and is soon asleep again.
+The TV blares on.
+The lights on the wall flash brighter.
 They dance on the wall and on the sleeping dog.

-The TV screen is now nearly all green with the expanse of Football players are running across the Astroturf.
-From the TV comes the voice of HORACE GOLDING. field.
+The TV screen is now nearly all green with the expanse of Astroturf.
+Football players run across the field.
+From the TV comes the voice of HORACE GOLDING.

-GOLDING (V.O.)

 There are some things more important than a football game.
 News from New York City.
-James McKay composer and former leader of the Storm Kings shot in the back and dead on arrival at ...
+James McKay composer and former leader of the Storm Kings shot in the back and dead on arrival at...

-There is the sound of muttering from the TV, and a pause of several seconds.
+We hear the sound of muttering from the TV, and a pause of several seconds.